rtauseef/provisioning-profile-helper/README.md

 ## Add a new device

 1. Send UDID(s) to [Paul-Andre Fountain](mailto://paul-andre.fountain@hp.com) and/or [Jaime Cardenas](mailto://jaime.cardenas@hp.com) and request new provisioning profiles.
 Proceed to step 2 once new profiles are received.
+- Make sure to include a descriptive name for each device.
+This name _must_ include the device owner's name or organization and the device type.
+This is _critical_ for end-of-year device clean up.
+- Examples: `Chrissy Harris' iPhone 7` `MacKiev iPad Air` `QA iPhone 6 Plus`
 2. `git pull` the latest changes from __master__.
 3. Save the profile file(s) received from PAF/Jaime in the same directory as this repo, renaming the file(s) to replace the corresponding file(s) in this repo.
+- For SMS and Cards there is a single wildcard profile.
+- For Sprocket there are six profiles: developement and ad-hoc, app, print extension, and notification extension.
 4. Commit changes and push to __origin/master__.

 ## Update your system with latest provisioning profile